markusmueller73/rsSudoku-with-GUI/README.md

-# rsSudoku-with-GUI
+# rsSudoku with a GUI

-a simple sudoku game, written in Rust using macroquad for the GUI
+A simple sudoku game, written in Rust using macroquad for the GUI.
+Written and compiled with Linux, maybe Windows and MacOS work either.